PedroLuisBernardos/Tearlaments-Guide/README.md

-# Tearlaments in depth guide
+# Tearlaments in-depth guide

-Last update: 2023-09-19 (after Arise-Heart ban).
+Last update: 2023-09-20 (after Arise-Heart ban).

 Next update: after we have some good Horus decklists out there.